 1. Clean your mint and remove the leaves from the stem.
 Compost the stems.

-2. Place mint leaves in a large glass measuring cup – http://amzn.to/1o2ffBI .
+2. Place mint leaves in a large glass measuring cup – Pyrex Prepware 1-Quart Measuring Cup.
 Boil the water and pour it over the mint.

 3. Steep for 20-30 minutes

-4. Strain the liquid into a saucepan, add the sugar and bring to a boil.
+4. Strain the liquid into a saucepan, add the sugar and bring it to a boil.

-5. Remove from heat and pour into a glass bottle.
-Can be stored in the fridge for a good, long while.
+5. Remove it from the heat and pour it into a glass bottle.
+It can be stored in the fridge for a good, long while.

 Why You Want to Make Mint Syrup

 So, now you’re saying, great!
 This is easy to make!
 But then you think to yourself….
 WHY would I want to make this?
-Well, I’m gonna tell you!
+Well, keep reading because we’re going to tell you!